publiccodenet/about/glossary/guide-definition.md

 # Guide

-A guide is content that explains to someone how to achieve something
+A guide is content that explains to someone how to achieve something.